-The Committee is an advisory body composed of two (2) members of Council, six (6) citizen representatives, and five (5) organizational representatives.
-The organizational representatives will include one from each of the following organizations and are appointed to represent a diverse range of community interests regarding public and community safety:
+The Committee is an advisory body composed of two (2) members of Council, six (6) citizen representatives, and six (6) organizational representatives.
+Members will be residents of Coquitlam and will reflect the diverse range of community arts, culture and heritage opportunities.